billsacks/prototypes-lilac-compilation_includes/README.md

 So pgi seems to want us to include modules indirectly used by the directly-used lilac modules.

+Commit 1282a63, where I split lilac into a separate internal module, doesn't help: I was hoping that I could satisfy pgi by having the atm build include everything that it needed directly and 1-level indirectly, but I get the same error as before - so it seems we need to include further levels of indirect uses.

 ## Conclusions

 If we have symbol renames in use statements, then we need to be careful